 So, how do you make your transition experience better?
 There is a simple answer to that question – the more you know and understand the process, the easier it will be.

+We understand an IEP is very personalized and this series will cover an overview of the process.
 We are here to help you through this journey and have helped countless other families just like yours.
 Our Care Coordinator, Annemarie LeCompte, can be the first step to answer questions and point you in the right direction of accurate information.
 Her door is always open, so please feel free to give her a call or stop in for a quick question.

 You can reach Annemarie at 630-261-6193 or email firstname.lastname@example.org.

 We look forward to helping you make this a smooth and exciting transition.

 Wednesday, May 24, 2023, 4:15 PM

 By: Kristin Roemer, MS, OTR/L The Importance of Vision As a first grader, I got my first pair of eye…

 As a first grader, I got my first pair of eyeglasses at age 7.
 My school had an acuity screening, which showed that I could not see clearly from a certain distance.
 Getting glasses made seeing the board and all the materials within my classroom so much sharper and brighter.
 While many of us are familiar with the big “E” chart and understand the need for glasses for an acuity problem, we may not think as much about the other aspects of a person’s functional vision and how that impacts their participation in daily routines.

 The Vision Clinic screening at Easterseals involves consultation with a developmental optometrist and an occupational therapist to screen for visual concerns and to discuss how these may be impacting a child’s participation in the classroom or at home.
 First and foremost, the developmental optometrist assesses the overall health of the eye structures and the need for a prescription.
 Two more areas, visual efficiency skills and visual processing skills, round out what makes up our vision.